nyu-wireless/mmwRobotNav/README.md

 <p align="center">
   <img src="https://github.com/nyu-wireless/mmwRobotNav/blob/main/figs/h_peak.png" width="400">

-  <em>Fig. 5:Example received power spectrum along TX-RX direction
+  <em>Fig. 5: Example received power spectrum along TX-RX direction
 pair along with the location of the actual ray tracing paths of a LOS link and a NLOS link.
 The black squares indicate the result of path estimation by the low-rank tensor decomposition.</em>